iliavatafov/Simple-calculator/README.md

-<h1 align="center"><i>Simple Calculator</i></h1>
+<h1><i>Simple Calculator</i></h1>

-<p align="center"> A simple calculator providing the four basic arithmetic operations - multiplication, division, addition, and subtraction.
+<p> A simple calculator providing the four basic arithmetic operations - multiplication, division, addition, and subtraction.
 The user can view and use results of previous calculations, and the calculator provides a good user experience and a responsive interface.
 </p>

-<h2 align="center"><i>Screenshots</i></h2>
+<h2><i>Screenshots</i></h2>

 <p>
     <img src="./images/standard.jpg"/>